 Properly refurbished older buildings with style and grace will usually command premium rentals if appropriately renovated.
 In such a situation, in line with nearly every global city, the property owner should contemplate the option of going upmarket through repositioning to boost returns.

 Like every large city, Sydney has thousands of structures and many that were built in earlier eras for markets long expired.
-As demand for more-upscale residential, retail or commercial office space grows, this stock of property begs for renovation.
+As demand for more-upscale residential, retail or commercial office space grows, this stock of property begs for renovation and re-positioning.

 283 Clarence Street, Sydney